 5 tips for dusting your home

-From the most minimalistic interiors to houses full of trinkets: you will find dust everywhere.
-Dust is part of it, but that doesn't mean that I'm going to give up.
-With my handy tips you can sweep all the dust to oblivion.
+From the most minimalist interiors to homes filled with knick-knacks, dust can be found everywhere.
+Dust is a part of life, but that doesn't mean I'm going to sit idly by.
+With my handy tips, you can sweep all the dust into oblivion.

-Tip 4: In the fight against dust, minimalism is your friend: the less stuff, the faster you dust.
-Well, if I could follow this rule myself, I would be done a lot faster.
-Do you have a lot of stuff?
-Then don't just dust around the things, but also lift them up to dust underneath.
+In the battle against dust, minimalism is your friend: the fewer items you have, the faster you can dust.
+Well, if only I could follow this rule myself, I would finish much more quickly.
+If you do have a lot of stuff, don't just dust around them, but also lift them to dust underneath.

 Dusting usually doesn't require cleaning products, but sometimes the dust can be sticky.
 You may encounter this in the kitchen, where grease mixes with dust.
 Mix a little vinegar with water and easily wipe away this sticky dust!

 More dusting tips

 Dusting is a dusty chore.
 With our tips, you can make it a bit more enjoyable and a lot easier.
 Don't forget those hidden spots!